 It wasn’t until I was below the tree line when I said to them, “I’ve had a life goal of hiking to 14,000 feet for a long time.”
 It wasn’t until then that it dawned on me.

 I was so exhausted and ready to be down while I was on the summit, I didn’t realize I had met my goal.
 And even as I said it to them, I made a mental note to process it later.

 I believe if someone had hiked with me, I probably would not have summited.
 I completely made the decision to quit three times, but I simply kept going up.
-Who would want to hike with someone as wishy-washy as that.
+Who would want to hike with someone as wishy-washy as that?
 Not me.
 In the end, going solo led me to the top.
-Also I love that the summit was all mine.
+Also, I love that the summit was all mine.
 I had no one pushing me or encouraging me but myself.
-The hike and the accomplishment belongs to me and me alone.
+The hike and the accomplishment belong to me and me alone.
 And that is extremely empowering.